davenverse/cormorant/modules/docs/src/main/tut/index.md

 ## Quick Start

-To use log4cats in an existing SBT project with Scala 2.11 or a later version, add the following dependencies to your `build.sbt` depending on your needs:
+To use cormorant in an existing SBT project with Scala 2.11 or a later version, add the following dependencies to your `build.sbt` depending on your needs:

 ```scala